cobyeastwood/blue-bot/README.md

 BlueBot is a self-trading stock bot that is still under construction.
 You can get started by building a stock custom screener from Yahoo Finance and hooking it up into the global URL variable.

-This project includes the following features:
+This project supports the following:

 1. Custom Stock Screening
 2. Historical & Realtime Data Collection